jwbuurlage/Bulk/README.md

 ![](docs/pages/images/logo-square.png)

-Bulk is a new interface for writing parallel programs in C++.
-It uses explicit processes that all run the same program, but on different and mutually exclusive data (SPMD).
-This is different from common parallel programming paradigms based on independent threads that are performing (usually heterogeneous) tasks together with guarding mechanisms to prevent concurrent access to shared resources.
-Programs written in Bulk work both for shared memory systems, as well as for distributed memory systems (e.g. an MPI cluster).
+Bulk is a new interface for writing bulk synchronous parallel programs in C++.
+It lets you implement parallel algorithms by providing common communication mechanisms between processing elements, no matter if these corresponds to cores in a many-core accelerator, threads, or nodes in a cluster.

-Compared to other SPMD libraries, Bulk does away with unnecessary boilerplate code and ubiquitous pointer arithmetic that is found in libraries based on for example MPI, or the BSPlib standard.
+Bulk does away with unnecessary boilerplate  code and the unsafe API's that are found in for example MPI, or the BSPlib standard.
+It provides a unified syntax for parallel programming across different platforms and modalities.
 Our BSP interface supports and encourages the use of modern C++ features, enabling safer and more efficient distributed programming.
-The flexible backend architecture ensures the portability of parallel programs written with Bulk.
+We have a flexible backend architecture, so that programs written with Bulk work for both shared memory, distributed memory, or mixed systems.

 About BSP
 ---------